Mary Pilon: Career

 As a result of Pilon's reporting, Magie and Ralph Anspach's lawsuit and efforts to unearth her story have resulted in Magie being acknowledged by a variety of news outlets, academics, the National Women's History Museum, and as a Jeopardy! clue.
 The book has been translated into several languages and is currently in development as a feature film by the production company behind Little Miss Sunshine and Adaptation.

-Pilon's 2016 investigative reporting on sexual harassment in the trucking industry helped fuel a class action lawsuit by women truckers.
-In reporting on the NFL's domestic violence policies for Bleacher Report/CNN the next year, the writer found that the league seldom enforced its own policies.
-She has also reported on the circumstances surrounding runner Steve Prefontaine`s death for ESPN's Grantland.
-She also was among the first to report on Donald Trump's immigrant mother in June 2016.

-Pilon has also written for Vice, Esquire, NBC Sports, including items on the 2016 and 2018 Olympics for the latter.
-She has also had articles published in Fast Company, Smithsonian Magazine, and Medium.
+Pilon and The Monopolists were also the subject of a February 2023 episode of PBS’s American Experience on the game.

-The Kevin Show tells the true story of Olympic and America`s Cup sailor Kevin Hall, who has battled a rare form of bipolar disorder known as the Truman Show Delusion.
-The book, released by Bloomsbury in March 2018, is a four-year culmination of reporting on Hall's delusions, the reality of being an Olympian, and an examination of mental illness.
-The book was a national bestseller and received positive reviews.
+The Kevin Show: An Olympic Athlete's Battle with Mental Illness tells the true story of Olympic and America's Cup sailor Kevin Hall, who has battled a rare form of bipolar disorder known as the Truman Show Delusion.
+The book, released by Bloomsbury in March 2018, was a four-year culmination of reporting on Hall's delusions, the reality of being an Olympian, and an examination of mental illness.
+The book was also a national bestseller and received positive reviews.
 Kirkus Reviews called it "grippingly provocative reading" and psychiatrist Dr. Edward Hallowell called it "spellbinding" and "brilliant."

+In 2019, Pilon co-wrote and co-hosted a podcast on the USA Gymnastics sex abuse scandal with her Times colleague, Carla Correa, on Audible.
+The series traced the systemic errors that led to Larry Nassar’s serial abuse, including failures by the Federal Bureau of Investigation and other law enforcement agencies in ignoring complaints about Nassar.

+In March 2023, Pilon and Olympian Kara Goucher published The Longest Race, a memoir of Goucher’s running career.
+It revealed for the first time her experiences with the Nike Oregon Project, including allegations of doping and sexual abuse involving longtime Nike coach Alberto Salazar.
+As a result of Goucher’s testimony, Salazar received a lifetime ban from the sport.
+The book debuted at No. 7 on the Times bestseller list.